RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

     This adds all COBOL programs from the `core` subfolder.

     Previously, you ensured the IDE is configured to scan the COBOL files you add into the project and set directives for dialect, `EXEC CICS` statements and SQL.
-When the files are imported in the project, the IDE scans them for IBM CICS and SQL settings.
+When the files are imported in the project, the IDE scans them for CICS and SQL settings.
 You can see that the **Output** window shows some messages about scanning the files.
 At the end of scanning, the IDE shows a **Preview Changes Directive Determination** dialog box to set any missing directives as required.

      ![](images/2VSscandirs.png)